MASTER GARDNER LLC

 • Check for Nicks and Dents: Examine the blades for signs of wear and tear, such as dents, nicks, or bends.
 Damaged blades should be replaced, as sharpening alone may not restore them to a clean cutting edge.

-• Hire a Professional or DIY: You can sharpen mower blades yourself with the right tools or take them to a lawn care service for expert sharpening.
+• Hire a Professional or DIY: You can sharpen mower blades yourself with the right tools or take them to a local lawn care service for expert sharpening.
 Both methods will lead to a healthier, cleaner-looking lawn.

 Sharp blades are essential for maintaining a well-manicured yard.
 Not only does clean-cutting make the lawn look fresh, but it also helps the grass recover faster and promotes even growth.